Horse-riding the route

 Where can I ride?

-The British Horse Society (BHS) Scotland have produced an excellent 28 page note to help anyone interested in using part or all of the John Muir Way to identify location and brief details of features which may restrict multi-use of the waymarked walking and cycling route.
-These notes are intended to supplement the route guide and other information already available on the website.
+The British Horse Society (BHS) Scotland have produced an excellent report to help anyone interested in using part or all of the John Muir Way to identify location and brief details of features which may restrict multi-use of the waymarked walking and cycling route.